joeyred/wp-genfound/README.md

 **Note:** *This file is currently incomplete and set up for development only.
 This will be updated as the theme gets closer to version 1.0.0*

 ## Bower

+Currently Bower is not included in the gulp pipeline.
+To update simply use Bower as normal.

 ## Flex Grid Support